teymzz/spoova/README.md

 ##### CONFIGURATION FILES

 1. The database configuration files are automatically configured by the ```php mi config:all``` command but can be manually configured at _icore/dbconfig.php_ file.
 Database connection parameters are also loaded by default from this file.
-Remember to remove your connection paramaters when submitting project to a public environment by running ```php mi config:dboffline``` and also remove the online parameters if previously defined also by running the  ```php mi config:dbonline``` with the parameters set as dash (i.e - ).
-This can also be done manually from the configuration file itself.
+Remember to remove your connection paramaters when submitting project to a public environment by running ```php mi config:dboffline``` and also remove the online parameters if previously defined also by running the ```php mi config:dbonline``` with the parameters set as dash (i.e "-") in the command-line.
+This can also be done manually from the database connection configuration file  _icore/init_.
-2. Other configuration files can be found within the same directory (i.e _icore/_).
+2. Other configuration files can be found within the same _icore/_ directory.
 3. The _icore/init_ file is used to initialize the state of the application.
 4. The _.env_ file should also be added to the same directory, if needed.
 This will enable the _env()_ function to load the defined keys automatically if needed.